Improving Out-of-Distribution Detection with Disentangled Foreground and Background Features

 After that, the dense prediction model is converted to $(K+1)$-class image classification model using Eq. (\ref{eq:cls}).

 Four \textit{post-hoc} OOD detection methods, including MSP \cite{hendrycks17baseline}, ODIN \cite{liang2018enhancing}, Energy \cite{liu2020energy}, and ViM \cite{wang2022vim}, are used as the plug-in base models.
-They are respectively employed to combine with X-DOM to detect OOD samples in both of semantic and domain features.
-To have fair and straightforward comparison, these four plug-in models are built upon the same $K$-class classification model as X-DOM.
+They are respectively employed to combine with DFB to detect OOD samples in both of foreground and background features.
+To have fair and straightforward comparison, these four plug-in models are built upon the same $K$-class classification model as DFB.
 The temperature $T=2.5$ is used in Eq. (\ref{eqn:combine}) by default.

 We will release our code upon paper acceptance.

 \textbf{Evaluation Metrics.} We use three widely-used evaluation metrics for OOD detection, including: 1) \textbf{FPR95} that evaluates the false positive rate of the OOD samples when the true positive rate of the in-distribution samples is 95\%, 2) \textbf{AUROC} denotes the Area Under the Receiver Operating Characteristic curve, and 3) \textbf{AUPR} is the Area under the Precision-Recall curve.
 The ID images are the positive samples in calculating AUROC and AUPR to measure the OOD detection performance.
 In addition, we also report the \textbf{Top-1 accuracy} of classifying the in-distribution samples.